-There are actually two kinds of mammograms:
+There are actually 2 kinds of mammograms:

-- Diagnostic mammograms: these x-rays provide more detailed images of any changes in the breast found during a screening mammogram; they’re also used for women with a history or symptoms of breast cancer.
+- Diagnostic mammograms: These x-rays provide more detailed images of any changes in the breast found during a screening mammogram; they’re also used for women with a history or symptoms of breast cancer.